-There are three common options for hosting your WordPress site.
+There are four common options for hosting your WordPress site.
 You can host your WordPress site on:

 - A web server